 Have a solid routine.
 The kids know what to expect and there’s very little argument against it once it’s established.
 See what our daily routine is like here.

 Encourage independence.
 You’ve only got two arms and you are outnumbered.
 Keep it together by having kids do some tasks on their own.
-I love the old Montessori adage, “Never help a child with a task at which he feels he can succeed.”
+Only if it’s major tasks that you can’t handle alone, you can seek professional help to assist you (check out these Denver house cleaning services as an example).
+Having said that, I do love the old Montessori adage, “Never help a child with a task at which he feels he can succeed.”

 Have the kids help clean.
 I’m not saying they should take on the entire list of household chores, but mine LOVE helping with some easy tasks: sweeping with a child sized broom,vacuuming with this vacuum (never really picks up dirt, but its fun to pretend!), or just giving them a baby wipe and letting them clean doors and walls.